cs1msa/WPIplus/Collection Verticals (subsets)/Core Verticals #EP, #WO, #US, #CH, #KR, #JP/Readme.md

 Each folder contains five key files with key information about the specific core vertical and a help CSV file used to generate these files.

 ## [VerticalName]_PatDocs.csv
-This file contains a list of all patent documents in the specific vertical, sorted by patent number Fields include:
+This file contains a list of all patent documents in the specific vertical, sorted by patent number.

+Fields include:

             'xml_file_name'

             'ucid'

             'patent_number'

 ## [VerticalName]_Pat.csv